-Established in 1945 under Chapter V of the United Nations (UN) Charter, the SC is one of the six original organs of the UN.
-There are 15 Member States in the SC.
-China, France, Russia, the United Kingdom, and the United States serve as Permanent Members (P5).
-The remaining 10 members are appointed by the General Assembly for two years terms.
-The P5 hold the right to veto any draft resolution brought forth by the body, thus leaving the draft resolution null and void.
-The SC is one of the most powerful organs of the UN.
-Resolutions passed by the SC are required to be enforced by all UN Member States, as stated in Article 25 of the UN Charter.
+Established in 1945 under Chapter V of the UN Charter, the SC is one of the original bodies of the UN.
+The SC comprises 15 Member States, including five permanent members (P5): France, the People's Republic of China, the Russian Federation, the United Kingdom, and the United States of America.
+The other ten members are appointed by the UN General Assembly for staggered two-year terms based on geographic region.
+This requirement makes an internationally representative SC.
+Each SC member receives one vote; however, the P5 retains the right to veto a draft resolution put forth by the body.
+If a P5 member votes "no" on a substantive measure, the substantive measure does not pass.
+The SC is the most powerful body in the UN.
+Resolutions passed by the SC are required to be enforced by all UN Member States under Article 25 of the UN Charter.

-In accordance with the nature of the SC, this Council will work with an open agenda for SRMUN Charlotte 2021.
-Delegates are responsible for identifying pressing topics or situations and to present them to the body for discussion while keeping the theme of "Unity: Coming Together to Address a Changing World" in mind.
+In accordance with the nature of the SC, this Council will work with an open agenda for SRMUN Charlotte 2022.
+Delegates are responsible for identifying pressing topics or situations and presenting them to the body for discussion.

-The background guide and attached addendum provide an introduction to the committee and workings of the Security Council at SRMUN Charlotte 2021.
+The background guide and attached addendum provide an introduction to the committee and workings of the UN SC at SRMUN Charlotte 2022.
 As we approach the conference, general updates regarding critical situations currently threatening worldwide peace and security will be released to all SC delegates for their review.
-These updates should be utilized as a foundation for a delegate's independent research as participants are expected to go beyond the topic updates and engage in intellectual inquiry of their own to present to the body two of the most pressing issues affecting their Member State.
-The position papers for the committee should reflect the complexity of these issues and their externalities.
-Delegations are expected to submit a position paper and be prepared for a vigorous discussion at the conference.
+These updates should be utilized as a foundation for a delegate's independent research, as participants are expected to go beyond the topic updates and engage in intellectual inquiry of their own to present to the body two of the most pressing issues affecting their Member State.
+The Position Papers for the committee should reflect the complexity of these issues and their externalities.
+Delegations are expected to submit a Position Paper and be prepared for a vigorous discussion at the conference.

-Position papers should be no longer than two pages in length (single spaced) and demonstrate your Member State's position, policies, and recommendations on each of the two topics of your choosing.
-For more detailed information about formatting and how to write position papers, delegates can visit srmun.org.
-All position papers MUST be submitted no later than Sunday, March 7, 2021, by 11:59pm EST via the SRMUN website in order to be eligible for Outstanding Position Paper Awards.
+Position Papers should be no longer than two pages in length (single spaced) and demonstrate your Member State's position, policies, and recommendations on each of the two topics of your choosing.
+For more detailed information about formatting and how to write Position Papers, delegates can visit srmun.org.
+All Position Papers MUST be submitted no later than Friday, March 4, 2022, by 11:59pm EST via the SRMUN website to be eligible for Outstanding Position Paper Awards.

-Emily and I are elated to be serving as your dais for the SC.
-We wish you all the best of luck in your conference preparation and look forward to working with you in the near future.
-Please feel free to contact Director-General Vanessa DuBoulay, Emily, or myself if you have any questions while preparing for the conference.
+Kaadir and I are very excited to serve as your dais for the SC.
+We wish you all the best of luck in your conference preparation and look forward to working with you.
+Please feel free to contact Director-General Chantel Hover, Kaadir, or myself if you have any questions while preparing for the conference.